EngDePal/REST_AI_Server/README.md

             Instead the setup() function creates a initial state = {"counter": 1} and passes it back to the Server into MongoDB.
             During a new command generation the state is passed into the run() function, which uses it to select the next command
             At the end the counter is updated to state = {"counter": 2} and once again returned to the Server.
-            This process repeats itself until the plug-in sends an EXIT command at counter = 6, prompting client to log out.
+            This process repeats itself until the plug-in sends an EXIT command at counter = 6, prompting the client to log out.

-    Outside of these constraints the possibilities of plug-in development are limitless.
+    Outside of these constraints the possibilities of plug-in development are virtually limitless.
     Even the design of the state variable is completely up to the developer, as long as compatibility with MongoDBs document based approach to storage is ensured.

 _________________________________________